OpenBB-finance/OpenBB/website/content/pro/copilot/bring-your-own-copilot.md

 - Click on the "Add copilot" button.
 - Enter the API endpoint of your custom copilot.
-- Confirm the addition, and your custom Copilot will be integrated and ready for use.
+- Confirm the addition.
+- You are now ready to use your custom copilot.